Sale Will Be Live On

 4.4331 Reviews Write A Review Ask Question

 Cerulean Blue: Mixed metal oxide from the early 19th century with an important place on the mineral palette because blues rarely shift to the cool, green side, like this one.
-It is very muted in it,s tint, so most valuable as a pure hue.
-It quickly dries and retains its colour well, better than any other blue, in oil paint form.
+It is very muted in its tint, so it is most valuable as a pure hue.
+It quickly dries and retains its colour in oil paint form, better than any other blue.

 • Vehicle: Alkali refined linseed oil